l4u/dactyl-manuform-mini-keyboard/README.md

 ## License

-Copyright © 2015-2018 Matthew Adereth, Tom Short and Leo Lou
+Copyright © 2015-2023 Matthew Adereth, Tom Short and Leo Lou (upgraded by Grigory Rylov)

 The source code for generating the models is distributed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](LICENSE).